Manorama Six Feet Under: Plot

+One night, a woman claiming to be the wife of Irrigation Minister and ex-Maharaja P. P. Rathore visits him.
+A fan of his detective novel Manorama, she hires him to photograph Rathore’s alleged affair.
+Satyaveer accepts and spies on Rathore, capturing images of a woman being turned away at his estate.
+He hands over the film to the woman and confides in his brother-in-law, Brij Mohan, a local cop, who warns him something feels off.

 He decides to investigate further.
 He finds out that Manorama was connected with a local children's home and lived with a roommate, Sheetal.
-The roommate is confused and scared.
-She refuses to talk with Satyaveer.
+When he tries to investigate Manorama's room, he bumps into Sheetal, who refuses to talk with him.
 Satyaveer is later set upon by thugs; they turn out to be the same men who chased Manorama on the night of her death, and they want to find out what she told him that night.
 Satyaveer tells them what was told to him after getting his two fingers broken and his motorbike is stolen.
 Satyaveer later uncovers that Manorama's death was an accident; she was hit by a truck as she fled her pursuers.

-Sheetal calls him.
-She is still scared but somehow warms to him and asks if she can stay with him for a few days.
+Satyaveer goes back to Manorama's room, however this time finds that thugs had ruined the entire place and injured Sheetal.
+She is scared but somehow warms to him and asks if she can stay with him for a few days.
 Seeing as Nimmi has returned to Rohtak (her parents’ house) for Diwali, Satyaveer agrees.
 Sheetal moves in for a little while.
 Around this time, Satyaveer attends a rally function with Rathore in attendance.
 He follows Rathore and discovers that Rathore receives regular medication from a doctor for an unknown ailment.
 He also spots the woman who visited him on the night Satyaveer took the photos.

 He follows the woman and makes contact with her.
 She lives with the doctor Anil Poddar.
 She turns out to be Sameera Rathore, the illegitimate daughter of Rathore.
 She was trying to get Rathore to accept her as a daughter.
 Satyaveer begins piecing the parts together.
 However, when Satyaveer visits the doctor, he finds that the doctor and Sameera have both been brutally murdered.
 There he and Sheetal discuss what to do next and they almost kiss but his wife calls him and he takes her call immediately remembering his marriage.
 He runs to the children's home where he discovers that Sheetal has actually been dead for around 8–10 days.